ozataman/csv-conduit/README.markdown

 particularly when dealing with enterprise application or disparate database systems.

-While there are a number of csv libraries in Haskell, at the time of this project's start in 2010, there wasn't one that provided all of the following:
+While there are a number of csv libraries in Haskell, at the time of this project's start, there wasn't one that provided all of the
+following:

 * Full flexibility in quote characters, separators, input/output
 * Constant space operation
 * Robust parsing and error resiliency
+* Battle-tested reliability in real-world datasets
 * Fast operation
 * Convenient interface that supports a variety of use cases

-This library is an attempt to close these gaps.
+Over time, people created other plausible CSV packages like cassava.
+The major benefit from this library remains to be:

+* Direct participation in the conduit ecosystem, which is now quite large, and all the benefits that come with it.
+* Flexibility in CSV format definition.
+* Resiliency to errors in the input data.

 ## This package

-csv-conduit is a conduits based CSV parsing library that is easy to use, flexible and fast.
-Furthermore, it provides ways to use constant-space during operation, which is absolutely critical in many real world use cases.
+csv-conduit is a conduit-based CSV parsing library that is easy to use, flexible and fast.
+It leverages the conduit infrastructure to provide constant-space operation, which is quite critical in many real world use cases.

+For example, you can use http-conduit to download a CSV file from the internet and plug its Source into intoCSV to stream-convert the download into the Row data type and do something with it as the data streams, that is without having to download the entire file to disk first.

 ## Author & Contributors